How to enhance knowledge about everything ?

 How can we enhance knowledge about everything?

-We can enhance knowledge by setting clear goals, taking advantage of dedicated tools, cultivating curiosity, using diverse knowledge channels, embracing effective learning solutions, micro-learning, and from experience and real-life situations.
+We can enhance knowledge by setting clear goals, taking advantage of dedicated tools, cultivating curiosity, using diverse knowledge channels, embracing effective learning solutions, micro-learning, and gaining insights from real-life experiences.

 What are the different learning styles?